The Sound and the Fur(r)y Part 5: “That Mouse Has Boobs,” and Furry Diversity

-We took the first seats we came upon lest any badge-checkers take notice of us, and we were fortunate to find ourselves near the foot of the stage.
+We took the first seats we came upon lest any badge-checkers take notice of us, and we were fortunate to find ourselves near the front of the stage.

 “So this is a dance competition?”
 Hayley asked.

 I shrugged.
 “I think that’s what I read, but I don’t know what this is all about.
-Seems like a lot of security for a dance off—maybe it’s a human sacrifice or some live furry sex acts.”
+Seems like a lot of security for a dance off—it could be a human sacrifice or a live furry sex act.”